Valerigionetnoel/Managerdatabase/README.md

 ## Installation

 To run this application, you will need to run npm install in your terminal.
 Then you will need to install mysql on your computer.
-Once that is done, open your mysql terminal and run SOURCE schema.sql; then SOURCE seed.sql.
+Once that is done, open your mysql terminal and run SOURCE db/schema.sql then SOURCE db/seed.sql.
 Now you have the table on your side.
 After that you can run node index.js for your normal terminal and voila, you can access the information.

 ## Usage